 Pro Tip: It’s okay to use more common resume action verbs once in a while.
-Just avoid the most common ones whenever possible.
+Just avoid the most common power words whenever possible.

 How many words should a resume be?
-Find out in our guide: Should a Resume Be One Page?
+Check our resources: Should a Resume Be One Page?
 How to Make It a Single Page [+Tips]

 What hiring manager doesn’t love a good communicator?

 An applicant with good communication skills would never say, “I’m a good communicator.”

 She’d show it.

 Did you negotiate deals 10% more effectively than others?
 Author the company newsletter?

 Show it with the powerful resume words below.